 - If you are trying to connect a secondary scanning server, make sure the secondary server doesn't have the same name as another one of your scanning servers.
 Having multiple scanning servers with the same name is not supported.

-- If your Lansweeper database is hosted in SQL Server and you never configured your own custom database password before, do so now by following the instructions in this knowledge base article.
+- If your Lansweeper database is hosted in SQL LocalDB or SQL Server and you never configured your own custom database password before, do so now by following the instructions in this knowledge base article.

-- Stop the Lansweeper Server service in Windows Services on the problem scanning server.
+- Stop the Lansweeper Server service in Windows Services on the problem scanning server or the server that is marked as "scanserver unavailable".

 - Run the following tool found on the problem scanning server:Program Files (x86)\Lansweeper\Tools\ConfigEditor.exe